-Also be sure to check out any links provided for additional information.
-We recommend that you ensure you remain legal while resident in Holland and do not try to enter the country without the required paperwork.
+Be sure to check out any links provided for additional information.
+We recommend that you ensure you remain legal while being a resident in Holland and do not try to enter the country without the required paperwork.

 If you are a national from any other country, you need a visa for a stay of less than 3 months in the Netherlands.
 You need to apply for a visa at the Dutch embassy or consulate in your country before you come to the Netherlands.

 If you are planning to stay in the Netherlands for a period longer than 3 months, you need an Machtiging tot Voorlopig Verblijf (MVV).
 An MVV is a temporary residence permit for anyone wanting to remain in the Netherlands for more than three months.